Last reviewed 08 Dec 2023

 None except for statutory social insurance

-Taxpayers with income from business and self-employment income categories, use of the work of art and art performance: flat rate deduction of 60 % for business expenses is possible, however, only up to the amount of EUR 20,000 per year
+Taxpayers with income from business and self-employment income categories, use of the work of art and art performance: flat rate expenses deduction of 60 % of income is possible, however, only up to the amount of EUR 20,000 per year

 Only if not registered for VAT or registered only part of the taxation period